Deep sea wrecks don’t come any better than the deep wrecks of Truk Lagoon

 If you’re a technical diver and love to dive the deepest of wrecks, look no further than Truk or Chuuk Lagoon.
 Getting to Chuuk Lagoon is not the easiest journey.
 But it’s a ‘bucket-list‘ dive destination worth the trip for wreck lovers.

 How deep are Truk Lagoon Wrecks?
 Most of the Truk Lagoon wrecks are in excess of 40 metres (131 feet) deep.
-Some Truk or Chuuk Lagoon wrecks are even deeper and at depths of 50 and 60 metres (164 and 197 feet) and more.
+Many Truk Lagoon wrecks are deeper at depths of 50 and 60 metres (164 and 197 feet) and more.
 These deeper Truk Lagoon wrecks are ideal for technical divers who want to explore this World War II ghost fleet of Japanese ships.

 How deep are Truk Lagoon wrecks – Where to begin?

 When considering the Truk Lagoon deep wrecks, it’s difficult to know how to decide on ‘how deep is deep?’
 For some, scuba diving deeper than 20 metres (66 feet) is deep.
 Whereas for others, diving deeper than 30 metres (100 feet) is deep.

 Whilst the starting depth of some wrecks on my article on ‘How deep are the wrecks in Truk Lagoon‘ begin in shallower dive depths that may be less than the recreational dive limit, for the purpose of this article I’m using the deepest depth of that wreck.

 If you take a look at the table included in the above article, the last column labelled ‘profile’, the wrecks that are labelled ‘45M‘ and above are what I consider are the Truk Lagoon deep wrecks.